davidamankwah/Graph_Theory/README.md

 <h1> Conclusion</h1>

 In conclusion, I was able to gain an understanding for the graph isomorphism problem.
 The research i did was beneficial.
 The topic was very complex and challenging.
-However I happy that is allowed me to work on my own.
+However, I was happy that is allowed me to work on my own.
 I tried to explain all the information on my research in depth.
 I tried to be very clear when explaining the information on my graph theory project.
 I have gained so much knowledge about researching graphs.

 Python was a very simple and clear coding platform.
-I was happy to have learned this programming lanaguage.
+I was happy to learning this programming lanaguage.
 Python was certainly a language that I used for learning about the graph isomorphism.
 I was able to use numpy, itertools, networkx and matplotlib library to work on the coding of the graph isomorphism problem.
-I checked to if two graphs were isomorphism.
+I checked to see if two graphs were isomorphism.

 Using Jupyter notebook is the best way to explain work and code.
 Both can be done so efficiently with Juptyer notebook.
 I enjoyed the platform so much.
 It was very easy to understand.
 I was able to display all my reseach on graph theory, graph isomorphism, graph representation and the graph isomorphism problem.
 I can see myself using Jupyter for the future when i need to do some research.